willfaught/paige/README.md

 For the home page, the title is the page title, if any, or the site title otherwise.

 The HTML body can have a header, a body, and a footer.
-The header has the menu, if any; the page title, if any; the page description, if any; and the page date, if any.
+The header has the menu, if any;
+the page title, if any;
+the page description, if any;
+the page authors, if any;
+and the page date, if any.
 The body has the page content, if any.
-The footer has the copyright notice, if any, and the theme link, if any.
+The footer has the copyright notice, if any; and the theme link, if any.

 The page title and description can be Markdown.
 Markup is stripped for HTML and RSS titles.